allfed/GeomagneticModel/README.md

 ### Result
 Example 1.
 - prints some info to stdout
+- saves some data to Data/SmallData/Networks/estonia/linesData.npy
+- saves some data to Data/SmallData/Networks/estonia/voltageData.npy
+- saves some data to Data/SmallData/Networks/estonia/analyzedNodes.npy
+- saves some data to Data/SmallData/Networks/estonia/gics0.01perYear.npy
-- saves some data to pkl/npy files
+- saves some data to Data/SmallData/Networks/estonia/allStationRegions.pkl
 - displays a plot of Estonia's power grid
 - displays a plot of the E field over Estonia
 - displays a plot of GICs in Estonia